nweaver-blockchain/blockchain-names/index.md

 # Blockchain Naming Systems

-This archive contains a series of reports on various Blockchain (and Blockchain-adjacent) Naming Systems, primarily authored by [Nicholas Weaver](mailto://nweaver@icsi.berkeley.edu.com).
+This archive contains a series of reports on various Blockchain (and other decentralized) Naming Systems, primarily authored by [Nicholas Weaver](mailto://nweaver@icsi.berkeley.edu.com).
 This work was sponsored by [ICANN](https://www.icann.org) but all opinions are those of the author, not of the funder.